euporphium/tipped/README.md

+# Tipped

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Environment Setup

 This project uses [T3 Env](https://env.t3.gg/) for type-safe environment variable validation.
-Create a `.env` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory with the following variables:

 ```bash
 # Database